mpeter28/SwordAndSaddle/massCombat.md

 # Mass Combat #

+## Units

 Each unit has six attributes:

 1. Class
 2. Grade
 3. Command Points
-4. Health
+4. Support
-5. Support
+5. Assault
-6. Assault
+6. Health

 *Class* defines the fighting and equipment style of the soldiers in a unit.
 There are three infantry classes, two cavalry classes, and two archer classes, for a total of seven kinds of units: